Bodø Airport: Air force base

 The Bodø Main Air Station, situated adjacent to the airport, is the largest air station in Norway operated by the Royal Norwegian Air Force.
 This air station is the home of the 331st and the 332nd Squadrons equipped with General Dynamics F-16 Fighting Falcons in addition to a detachment from the 330th Squadron of Westland Sea King helicopters.

 Airlines and destinations

 The airport is a hub for regional flights between Trondheim and Tromsø, in addition to being served by more than ten daily return flights to Oslo.
 Several international seasonal routes are also served.

 Statistics

 Ground transport

-The airport is very near the city centre, about 1.5 km distance, and from the railway station 2.0 km.
+The airport is very close to the city centre, about 1.5 km away, and 2.0 km from the railway station.

 Travel to the airport can be done by local bus, by taxi, or by foot.
 There are also regional buses from the airport.

 Norwegian Aviation Museum

 The Norwegian Aviation Museum is located next to the airport in a propeller-shaped building.
 An aviation centre at the airport was approved by parliament on 31 March 1992, and opened on 15 May 1994.
 The military part – Luftfartsmuseet (the Aviation Museum) was opened in May 1995.
 The Norwegian Aviation Museum was formed on 1 January 1998, founded by the government, the local city council of Bodø and the county council of Nordland.
 The museum is a "national museum" and funded through the national budget.

 The museum exhibits several military aircraft including a Lockheed U-2, a Gloster Gladiator and a Supermarine Spitfire.
 There are also some civilian aircraft on display such as the de Havilland Canada DHC-3 Otter, a Junkers Ju 52/3m on floats, and a Fokker F.28-1000 Fellowship.